Sulfur dioxide: As a refrigerant

 Sulfur dioxide was one of the earliest refrigerants adopted for mechanical refrigeration owing to its ease of liquefaction and high latent heat of vaporization.
 In 1784, Jean-François Clouet and Gaspard Monge first demonstrated that sulfur dioxide gas could be liquefied at low temperatures.
 In the mid-1870s, Raoul Pictet successfully employed sulfur dioxide in a prototype refrigeration system.
 Beginning in 1920, it saw widespread use in the "Rollator" rotary-compressor home refrigerators produced by Norge.
 Following the introduction of less toxic, non-flammable chlorofluorocarbon (CFC) refrigerants, the use of sulfur dioxide in refrigeration systems gradually declined.

 As an indicator of volcanic activity

 Sulfur dioxide content in naturally-released geothermal gasses is measured by the Icelandic Meteorological Office as an indicator of possible volcanic activity.

 Safety

 US Geological Survey volunteer tests for sulfur dioxide after the 2018 lower Puna eruption.

 Ingestion

 In the United States, the Center for Science in the Public Interest lists the two food preservatives, sulfur dioxide and sodium bisulfite, as being safe for human consumption except for certain asthmatic individuals who may be sensitive to them, especially in large amounts.
 Symptoms of sensitivity to sulfiting agents, including sulfur dioxide, manifest as potentially life-threatening trouble breathing within minutes of ingestion.
-Sulphites may also cause symptoms in non-asthmatic individuals, namely dermatitis, urticaria, flushing, hypotension, abdominal pain and diarrhea, and even life-threatening anaphylaxis.
+Sulfites may also cause symptoms in non-asthmatic individuals, namely dermatitis, urticaria, flushing, hypotension, abdominal pain and diarrhea, and even life-threatening anaphylaxis.